Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Direct pass-through to wholesale and retail prices

 \subsection{Direct pass-through to wholesale prices}

-I begin by estimating the effect of minimum wage hikes on wholesale prices with time FE and county FE but no county controls.
-A central question regarding the wholesale estimates is whether to control for a treatment-specific pre-trend, since the baseline specification reveals a clear negative trend in the pre-treatment period.
-Nevertheless, the trend is interrupted by a large and highly statistically significant treatment effect in the period that the minimum wage hike occurs.
-The contemporaneous treatment effect is then undone in subsequent periods as the pre-trend continues into the post-treatment period.
-Thus, while the trend does not mask the impact factor itself, failure to account for the trend changes the interpretation of the results over a longer time horizon.
-In appendix \ref{appendix:c} I show that the pre-trend is entirely driven by event 2, a period corresponding to a wholesale supply glut and falling wholesale prices across the industry.
+I begin by estimating the direct effect of minimum wage hikes on wholesale prices and depict the results in Figure \ref{fig:5.1b}.
+In my preferred specification I include time FE but no county controls (results are robust to including controls).
+One question regarding the wholesale estimates is whether to control for a treatment-specific pre-trend since the baseline specification reveals a slight negative trend in the pre-treatment period.
+Though the trend is interrupted by a large and highly statistically significant treatment effect in the period that the minimum wage hike occurs, the contemporaneous treatment effect is slightly undone in subsequent periods as the pre-trend continues into the post-treatment period.
+Thus, while the trend does not mask the effect in period $t$, failure to account for the trend changes the interpretation of the results over a longer time horizon.\footnote{In appendix \ref{appendix:c} I show that the pre-trend is entirely driven by event 2, a period corresponding to a wholesale supply glut and falling wholesale prices across the industry.
 It is therefore plausible that for event 2 unobserved confounders covary with treatment intensity and wholesale cannabis deflation.
-The trend persists despite the inclusion of county FE because county means are based on all three events and the trend is only present for a single event.
+The trend persists despite the inclusion of county FE because county means are based on all three events and the trend is only present for a single event.}